About Minidoka County

 Criminal Records

-The criminal records system in Minidoka County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Minidoka County Sheriff's Office and local police departments maintain these records.
+The criminal records system in Minidoka County includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 Residents can conduct background checks through the Idaho Bureau of Criminal Identification, which provides statewide criminal history information.
-The bureau offers fingerprint-based checks, ensuring accurate and comprehensive results for those seeking detailed criminal background information.
+The bureau offers fingerprint-based checks, making sure of accurate and full results If you need detailed criminal background information.

 Arrest Records